smsohan/smsohan.github.com/source/_posts/2020-12-30-software-architecture-part-2-people.markdown

 categories: "Software Architecture"
 ---

 To be an architect, you'll have to be a leader.
-And, to be a leader, you'll have to be able to understand peopole and create an influence on them.
+And, to be a leader, you'll have to be able to understand people and create an influence on them.
 So, focusing on the people involved with a system is a pre-requisite for designing systems that delight them.

 ![How To Win Friends And Influence People](/images/DaleCarnegieBook.png)